In this chapter, you will

-There are many overt symbols of sexuality that are used in the LGBTQIA+ community.
-Often, sexuality can influence appearance or dress in overt ways, though this is not always the case.
-For all individuals in the queer community, a common theme throughout history is the “pushing of gender boundaries.”
+Many overt symbols of sexuality are used in the LGBTQIA+ community.
+Often, sexuality can overtly influence appearance or dress, though this is not always the case.
+For all individuals in the queer community, a common theme throughout history has been the “pushing of gender boundaries.”
 The signs and symbols of sexuality for queer individuals change and shift over time.

-Overt signifiers of LGBTQIA+ identities have sometimes been forced upon members of the community.
-Gay men in Nazi concentration camps were forced to wear a uniform bearing a pink triangle as a designation of being homosexual.
-Similarly, women who did not conform to social roles, often believed to be lesbians, had to wear a black triangle.
+Overt signifiers of LGBTQIA+ identities have sometimes been forced on members of the community.
+Gay men in Nazi concentration camps were forced to wear uniforms bearing pink triangles as designations of homosexuality.
+Similarly, women who did not conform to social roles, often believed to be lesbians, had to wear black triangles.

-Review Stigma and identity in the “Dress, Appearance, and Identity” chapter for more information about how members of a stigmatized community can reclaim or refute negative stereotypes.
+Review the Stigma and Identity section in chapter 2 for more information about how members of a stigmatized community can reclaim or refute negative stereotypes.

-Within discussions about the LGBTQIA+ community, newcomers often conflate the terms “drag” and “cross- dressing.”
-However, there are some important differences to distinguish between the two terms.
+Within discussions about the LGBTQIA+ community, newcomers often conflate the terms drag and cross- dressing.
+However, there are some important differences between the two terms.

-Drag refers to the conscious performance of femininity or masculinity, sometimes in an exaggerated manner, usually in a show or theatre setting.
-When individuals are performing femininity, they are referred to as queens, whereas individuals performing masculinity in the same way are referred to as kings.
+Drag refers to the conscious performance of femininity or masculinity, sometimes in an exaggerated manner, usually in a show or theater setting.
+When individuals perform femininity, they are referred to as queens, and when they perform masculinity in the same way, they are referred to as kings.

-Watch this short film to learn about Drag and terms related to drag:
+Watch this short film to learn about drag and terms related to it:

-In contrast to drag queens and kings, cross-dressers are individuals who wear clothes, makeup, and other forms of dress that are considered by their culture to be appropriate for another gender, but not their own.
-While drag is generally done for entertainment purposes, cross-dressing is done for personal reasons.
-The term “cross-dresser” falls under the umbrella term “transgender,” though not all cross-dressers consider themselves trans.
+In contrast to drag queens and kings, cross-dressers wear clothes, makeup, and other forms of dress that are considered by their culture to be appropriate for a gender not their own.
+While people generally wear drag for entertainment purposes, they cross-dress for personal reasons.
+The term cross-dresser falls under the umbrella term transgender, though not all cross-dressers consider themselves trans.

 Lesbian Identities and Dress

-Early documented evidence of women’s styles in same-gender relationships dates to the 18th century.
-Elanor Butler and Sarah Ponsonby, two Anglo-Irish women aristocrats who were thought to have been in a love relationship, often adopted a masculine style of clothing; more specifically, they routinely adopted riding habits, which was considered a subversive act because the outfits they wore for riding were not customarily worn by women at that time (Wilson, 2013).
-Anne Lister, a wealthy White woman from Yorkshire who died in the late 19th century, wrote in her diaries of her desires and relationships with other “mannish women,” and Lister also embraced an eccentric, masculine style of the time (Wilson, 2013, p.
+Early documented evidence of women’s styles in same-gender relationships dates to the eighteenth century.
+Elanor Butler and Sarah Ponsonby, two Anglo-Irish aristocrats who were thought to have been in a love relationship, often adopted masculine styles of clothing; more specifically, they routinely wore riding habits, considered a subversive act because women did not customarily don the outfits they wore for riding at that time (Wilson, 2013).
+Anne Lister, a wealthy White woman from Yorkshire who died in the late nineteenth century, wrote in her diaries of her desires and relationships with other “mannish women,” and she also embraced an eccentric, masculine style (Wilson, 2013, p.
 171).

-Rothblum (1994) argued lesbian communities have adopted styles and aesthetics that differ from those of mainstream society.
+Rothblum (1994) argued that lesbian communities have adopted styles and aesthetics that differ from those of mainstream society.
 One of the ways this has manifested is through embracing and negotiating a masculine aesthetic, sometimes referred to as butch.
-The butch, masculine-lesbian style is often recognizable within as well as outside the lesbian community (Maltry & Tucker, 2002; Taylor, 2007).
+The butch, masculine-lesbian style is often recognizable within as well as outside of the lesbian community (Maltry & Tucker, 2002; Taylor, 2007).
 A butch aesthetic may include comfortable shoes, little or no makeup, tattoos and piercings, alternative-style haircuts or hair colors, and masculine-leaning garments or accessories (Clarke & Spence, 2013; Clarke & Turner, 2007; Esterberg, 1996; Reddy-Best & Pedersen, 2014, 2015; Rothblum, 1994, 2010).
-While different lesbian styles, including the butch aesthetic, are often considered uniform, women adopt a masculine style in complex and varied ways (Levitt & Hiestand, 2004; McLean, 2008).
-For example, in Reddy-Best and Goodin’s (2020) research, their participant, Cyndi—a White, lesbian-identifying woman—claimed her overall style was masculine-leaning but said she felt like a “delicate flower on the inside” and preferred the phrase “soft butch” (p.
-125).
+While different lesbian styles, including those that are part of the butch aesthetic, are often considered uniform, women adopt masculine styles in complex and varied ways (Levitt & Hiestand, 2004; McLean, 2008).
+For example, in Reddy-Best and Goodin’s (2020) research, participant Cyndi—a White, lesbian-identifying woman—claimed her overall style was masculine-leaning but said she felt like a “delicate flower on the inside” and preferred the phrase “soft butch” (125).

-In Blake’s (2019) work, she analyzed Black androgynous lesbians from North Carolina:

-“[I am] hesitant to essentialize Black lesbian styles of dress . . . instead of naming these gender presentations Black lesbian style, I call these articulations of Black lesbian androgyny BlaQueer Style because they represent—rather than essentialize—the racial and class politics illuminated by their dress.” (p.
-11)
+In her 2019 work, Blake analyzed Black androgynous lesbians from North Carolina.
+Blake explained, “[I am] hesitant to essentialize Black lesbian styles of dress . . . instead of naming these gender presentations Black lesbian style, I call these articulations of Black lesbian androgyny BlaQueer Style because they represent—rather than essentialize—the racial and class politics illuminated by their dress” (p.
+11).

 In addition, much research has analyzed feminine-leaning aesthetics, sometimes referred to as femme, high-femme, or lipstick lesbian styles or identities.
-Feminine-leaning lesbians may adopt long hair, makeup, and feminine-coded clothing such as dresses or high heels (Hemmings, 1999; Levitt et al., 2003; Levitt & Hiestand, 2004; Levitt & Horne, 2002; Maltry & Tucker, 2002).
-Because of the long-standing association between femininity and heterosexuality, feminine-leaning lesbians are often misread as straight (Huxley et al., 2014; Levitt et al., 2003) and can experience assertions of not being “queer enough” within the LGBTQ+ community (Reddy-Best & Goodin, 2020).
-They may hide their lesbian identity until they are physically with their masculine-leaning partner (Rossiter, 2016).
+Feminine-leaning lesbians may wear long hair, makeup, and feminine-coded clothing, such as dresses or high heels (Hemmings, 1999; Levitt et al., 2003; Levitt & Hiestand, 2004; Levitt & Horne, 2002; Maltry & Tucker, 2002).
+Because of the long-standing association between femininity and heterosexuality, feminine-leaning lesbians are often misread as straight (Huxley et al., 2014; Levitt et al., 2003) and can experience accusations of not being “queer enough” within the LGBTQIA+ community (Reddy-Best & Goodin, 2020).
+They may hide their lesbian identities until they are physically with their masculine-leaning partners (Rossiter, 2016).

 Watch this short film on femme identity and dress.

 While many folks adopt and embrace these stereotypical aesthetics that are thought to have developed out of the mid-20th century, there have been significant critiques and rejections of these styles altogether.
 As social movements gained traction in the latter part of the 20th century, some criticized these feminine- and masculine-leaning aesthetics for producing a heteronormative performance (Walker, 1993).
-In Freitas et al.’s (1996) study, participants related that they did not want to limit themselves to one particular type of style.
+In Freitas et al.’s 1996 study, participants related that they did not want to limit themselves to one particular type of style.
 Additionally, Hammidi and Kaiser (1999) theorized there was no single way to imagine beauty for lesbian women, and these negotiations are intertwined with ambivalence and tensions in everyday life.
-This notion is evident in a recent New York Times article titled “Hipsters Broke My Gaydar,” in which Burton (2016) asserted, “You’re all lesbians now, America. . .
+This notion is evident in a recent New York Times article titled “Lesbians Invented Hipsters,” in which Burton (2016) asserted, “You’re all lesbians now, America. . . .
 I’m sorry.
 But mostly for myself.
-Because it’s hard to tell who’s queer now” (paras.
-23 & 25).
+Because it’s hard to tell who’s queer now.”

-Watch this short film on queer women’s experiences with dress and appearance who live in the Midwest.
+Watch this short film on the experiences with clothing and dress of queer women who live in the Midwest.

 Watch this short research presentation about queer women’s identity and dress.